jart/lobstermacs/MANUAL.markdown

 Lobstermacs is distribution of emacs, much in the way that Ubuntu is a distribution of Linux.
-It's a collection of Emacs' best third party extensions, fine-tuned for consistency and simplicity with helpful documentation.
+It's a collection of Emacs' best third party extensions, fine-tuned to be simpler and less annoying combined with helpful documentation.

-## Rationale

-Emacs is an excellent editor, but rather "vanilla" out-of-the-box.
-It's been around for decades, has thousands of configuration options, modes and third-party libraries.
-Documentation and on-line resources are written in a language few programmers understand, and are oftentimes incredibly buggy or outdated.

-Lobstermacs offers a simpler alternative.
-It works out of the box with *all batteries included*, hand-selecting the best features the Emacs community has to offer, making them simpler to use, and offering concise documentation to get you started.

-I created Lobstermacs because I noticed that most of my friends who used Emacs didn't have the time and patience to deal with its quirks, and became so discouraged by Emacs' complexity that they never bothered to learn all of its coolest features.

-Lobstermacs is not a watered-down or intended for newbies, but rather to promote efficiency for professional engineers without compromising sanity.
-Compared to software like Dreamweaver and Visual Basic, Lobstermacs still has a strong learning curve.
-Whether or not the learning curve is worth it is for you to decide.

 ## Why On Earth Would I Want To Use Your Goofy Flavor of Emacs?

+* Works great on Linux/Macintosh/Windows as well as the terminal.
+  Ubuntu is the platform the developers choose.

-* IDO is used extensively throughout Lobstermacs, which is quite possibly (IMHO) one of the greatest IDE user-interface innovations ever.
-Opening files, switching between hundreds of open files, executing commands, browsing through functions/classes.
+* ido support (best feature ever omg) Opening files, switching between hundreds of open files, browsing through functions/classes definitions, etc. is much more efficient and user-friendly than the default behavior.

-* Antiquated GUI features are disabled.
-Copy and pasting will also work as you'd expect between applications.
-Right clicking is favored over middle clicking.

-* Standard Emacs completion (dabbrev-expand: `M-/`) has been improved significantly for fast and easy completion of file-names, symbols, dictionary words and more.

 * Code intelligence, completion, definition jumping and browsing work out of the box for Lisp, Ruby, Python, Erlang and C/C++.
-Thanks to the "company" library, you can even get context-sensitive drop-down menus showing you available completions when typing, just like in Visual Studio.

-* If you use a TAGS file, Lobstermacs is good at figuring out where its located, and can regenerate it automatically.
-Lobstermacs will also do its best to hunt down the source code to libraries you use and generate TAGS for them in the background.
-Lobstermacs also isolates tag files.
-This means if you're editing C code and Python code at the same time, your C tags won't show up in your Python code!

-* Works great on Linux/MacOSX/Windows as well as the terminal.
-  Top-notch support is offered for Ubuntu users.

-* You can press `F3` to re-open a file with sudo permissions.
+We try to use company-mode drop-down completion boxes whenever possible.

+* nXhtml support is built in.
+This means you can edit a PHP file with inlined HTML (if you really wanted to lol) as well as many types of HTML templating languages like Smarty, Django, etc. without sacrificing XHTML validation/awareness.

+* magit support for *fantastic* Git support.

+* paredit support which makes editing Lisp languages less painful.

 * The shell command feature (`M-!`) has tab completion.
 The up/down as well as `C-n`/`C-p` will let you cycle through your command history.

+* You can press `F3` to re-open a file with sudo permissions.

+* Python and Lisp will transform 'lambda' into a pretty symbol.

+* Lobstermacs' key-bindings have been tuned to be more accessible to Windows/Mac users without compromising the standard bindings.
+(Work In Progress)

-* Uses extensive heuristics to automatically determine the location of the project you're currently editing, how it should be compiled/executed, etc.
+* Uses crazy heuristics to automatically determine the location of the project you're currently editing, how it should be compiled/executed, etc.

 * Recursive grep is now more user-friendly.
 Searches current folder